Lesbian literature: 1970 to the present: Second wave feminism, mainstream acceptance, and diversification

-There had existed a popularity within the science fiction & fantasy genres the idea of all-women utopias since the 19th century (such as “Herland” by Charlotte Perkins Gilman in 1915, or “Mizora” by Mary Bradley Lane in 1880), though they lacked sexual elements and possibilities of lesbian sexuality until the late 1960s, 70s, and 80s.
+There had existed a popularity within the science fiction and fantasy genres the idea of all-women utopias since the 19th century (such as “Herland” by Charlotte Perkins Gilman in 1915, or “Mizora” by Mary Bradley Lane in 1880), though they lacked sexual elements and possibilities of lesbian sexuality until the late 1960s, 70s, and 80s.
 It was then that more erotic and lesbian instances emerged in science fiction stories, alongside women being outside of, or at war with, the patriarchy and heteronormativity.
-An example of this growth in the women-utopia subgenre is French feminist writer Monique Wittig’s “Les Guérillères,” published in 1969, which portrayed an experimental and erotic world where “women outside of the matrix of heterosexuality would have the potential to become something entirely different than women defined in relationship to men.”
+An example of this growth in the women-utopia subgenre is French feminist writer Monique Wittig's “Les Guérillères,” published in 1969, which portrayed an experimental and erotic world where “women outside of the matrix of heterosexuality would have the potential to become something entirely different than women defined in relationship to men.”

 After the birth of an explicitly gay and lesbian literature in the 1970s, the following decades saw a tremendous rise in its production.
 While gay male novels had more crossover appeal and often became mid-list sellers in mainstream publishing houses; lesbian literature, depending on smaller presses, developed smaller but 'respectable' audiences.
 In the 1980s, with the advent of sex-positive feminism, a few lesbian literary magazines began to specialize in more explicitly erotic work, such as On Our Backs, a satirical reference to the feminist 1970s magazine, Off Our Backs.
 The 1988 founding of the Lambda Literary Award, with several lesbian categories, helped increase the visibility of LGBT literature.

 Alison Bechdel, who has been praised for her cartoons and graphic memoir, Fun Home, exemplifies the increasing diversification of lesbian literature in the 21st century.

 In the 1980s and 90s, lesbian literature diversified into genre literature, including fantasy, mystery, science fiction, romance, graphic novels, and young adult.
+Influential genre-based books of the time included Trouble and her Friends by Melissa Scott, Gossamer Axe by Gael Baudino, Dancing Jack by Laurie Marks, and Speaking Dreams by Severna Park.
+A graphic novel is Blue Is the Warmest Color by Jul Maroh.